Vermont Sexual Abuse Lawsuits

 Vermont has eliminated all criminal SOLs associated with sexual abuse of a minor, including sexual assault of a child, trafficking, and sexual exploitation of a minor.
 For adult sexual assault, meaning someone who is 18 years or older, Vermont law allows the prosecution of the assailant up to 3 years after the offense occurred.
 Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Vermont a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
 A score of 3 is defined as a criminal SOL eliminated for felonies only.

-Effective on July 1, 2019, Vermont’s new laws not only eliminate the civil SOL for survivors of child sexual abuse, but also revive all claims that were previously expired without limitation.
+Effective on July 1, 2019, Vermont’s new laws not only eliminated the civil SOL for survivors of child sexual abuse, but also revived all claims that were previously expired without limitation.
 The bill first passed Vermont’s House in March 2019, then unanimously passed in the Senate in May 2019.

 Child USA, who has also evaluated every state based on their civil statute of limitation laws, gave Vermont a Civil SOL Age Cap score of 5, on a 1-5 scale, where 5 is the highest.
 A score of 5 is defined as an eliminated SOL age cap for survivors.
 Additionally, Child USA gave Vermont a related SOL Revival Law score of 5 on the same 1-5 scale.
 A score of 5 is defined as a permanently open revival window for all claims against perpetrators, individuals, private organizations and government.
 Vermont should be commended as it is the only state in the county to receive perfect civil SOL scores from Child USA.